nbrown4296/W17_CS499/A2/myapp/README.md

 # myapp
 This application was generated using JHipster 4.0.1, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v4.0.1](https://jhipster.github.io/documentation-archive/v4.0.1).

+# CS499 A2

+This app has 3 entities: Author (String name), Book (string title, int pages, string genre, string author), and ToC (table of contents) (int chapters, book title).
+The relationships are the following:
+-Author to Book is a one-to-many relationship
+-ToC to Book is a one-to-one relationship (its supposed to, I accidently didn't do this in the setup) -A Book must have an author and a ToC must have a Book -ToC has no relation to Author

+Note: The colum 'pages' for ToC is supposed to be the book it belongs to.

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: